-It’s completely understandable to be a little overwhelmed at the number of client and administrative tasks you have to juggle every day.
+It’s completely understandable to be a little overwhelmed by the number of client and administrative tasks you have to juggle every day.
 There’s so much to do that you might be tempted to pick up the phone and call your best friend for help.

 This is where Rjon Robins’ How to Manage a Small Law Firm (HTM) comes in.

-Many solo practitioners and small law firms turn to HTM to help grow their business.
+Many solo practitioners and small law firms turn to HTM to help grow their businesses.
 But what is How to Manage a Small Law Firm, exactly?
 And does the program bring in real results?
 In this review, we look at both the pros and cons to help you determine if HTM is the right step for your law firm.